VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 * Increased configuration complexity for monitored applications.
   Every application needs to be individually configured with the address of the monitoring system for metrics delivery.
-It also needs to be configured with the interval between metric pushes and the strategy for metric delivery failure.
+It also needs to be configured with the interval between metric pushes and the strategy in case of metric delivery failure.
 * Non-trivial setup for metrics' delivery into multiple monitoring systems.
 * It may be hard to tell whether the application went down or just stopped sending metrics for a different reason.
 * Applications can overload the monitoring system by pushing metrics at too short intervals.